folip/SOSDNA/Readme.md

-# SOS-DNA: a systematic error Simulation and encoding Optimization System for DNA data storage channel
+# Model-D2S: a systematic error simulation Model for DNA Data Storage channel

 ## Getting started with the web app